 How Do PBX Systems Work?

 Users of PBX systems communicate externally or internally using different communication channels.
-A PBX also allows you to have more phones and offers free calls between users.
+A PBX allows you to have more phones and offers free calls between users.

 The equipment used in PBX systems varies depending on the system used.
 There are two types of PBX systems: traditional and virtual.

 A virtual PBX, on the other hand, allows businesses to transfer incoming calls and direct them to the right person, as well as provide them with automated answering services.
 Virtual PBX calls can be routed to cell phones, VoIP extensions, or landlines.
-Virtual PBXs are ideal for smaller businesses and organizations that utilize remote teams.
-The cost of virtual PBXs is lower than physical PBX or hosted systems.
+They are ideal for smaller businesses and organizations that utilize remote teams.

 PABX functions include electronic switching, which allows the system to integrate features exclusive to automated systems.
 These include call waiting, voicemail, call conferencing, internet connectivity, and automatic ringback.